ViaHero · May 17, 2018

 - Northern Lights: The Northern Lights return to Iceland at the end of August when days become shorter.
 Check out our guide to the Northern Lights in Iceland to ensure you get to see them!

 - Partying: Icelanders celebrate the end of summer all of August by staying out late and socializing!

-- Whale watching: August is the end of peak whale viewing season - have a local organize a great whale excursion for you.
+- Whale watching: August is the end of peak whale viewing season—have one of our Iceland trip planners organize a great whale excursion for you.

 - Tour the Central Highlands: The central part of Iceland is only accessible during the summer months - winter weather leaves the roads inaccessible.
 Even though the area is now open, only those with prior extreme off-road driving experience should attempt to navigate this area on their own.
 A local can help you find and plan a suitable tour for this area.